Thoronador/morrowtools/tests/zinflate/readme.md

 ## Using the application

-This is not intended for production use.
+TODO

 ## Copyright and Licensing

-Copyright 2022  Dirk Stolle
+Copyright 2021, 2022  Dirk Stolle

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by